viv2793/named-pipe-ipc/README.md

 # named-pipe-ipc-client
-This is repository contains implementation for Named-Pipe Client in Golang(go).
+This is repository contains implementation for Named-Pipe Client in Golang(Go).